 \section{Design Overview}

-Drawing from our workload analysis and the insight into the impact of block composition on performance, we establish specific design objectives for \sys.
-First, we want to speed up execution in a way that maximizes parallel execution and avoids frequent re-executions without relaxing safety.
-Second, we want stragglers and full nodes to be able to query and verify hints with minimal overhead.
+The goal of \sys is to enable stragglers, i.e., lagging validators and clients, to catch up to the \emph{state} at the head of the chain by acting as executors, i.e., locally executing and validating blocks without depending on signed execution results, thereby upholding \emph{unconditional validity}.
+Drawing from our workload analysis and insights into the impact of block composition on performance, we establish specific design objectives for \sys.
+First, we want to speed up execution through careful transaction scheduling and avoid frequent re-executions without relaxing validity.
+Second, we want stragglers to be able to query and verify hints with minimal overhead.

-In section \ref{sec:workloads} we show that the workloads we expect in a blockchain setting are highly contended, hence extracting hints from the execution result eliminates re-executions.
-In this section, we outline how hints are extracted and propagated and how nodes catch up with the help of the hints without reducing the safety guarantees.
+Furthermore, as we will show in Section~\ref{sec:workloads}, the workloads we encounter in a blockchain setting are highly contended.
+Due to this, we anticipate high abort rates in optimistic execution engines, requiring frequent re-executions that slow down the execution.
+However, once some of the correct nodes finalized their execution, they can share execution insights with stragglers, such that stragglers can optimize scheduling and avoid re-executions to catch up to the head of the chain faster.

+To ensure determinism under parallel execution we adopt a Block-STM–style design~\cite{blockstm} with two phases.
+In the execution phase, transactions run optimistically across cores, scheduled with the guidance of hints or without them.
+In the validation phase, transactions are checked in block order against a multi-version store~\cite{mvdatastruct}: each transaction’s reads must be consistent with the resulting state up to its position in that order.
+This check detects conflicts stemming from speculative execution.
+Conflicting transactions are rolled back and rescheduled; otherwise their writes commit.
+As a result, the committed outcome is equivalent to executing the transactions sequentially in block order.